Logo of astronaut

 16Features

 Let's say you had the grapheme, or rather, phoneme /i/ and wanted to capture it by its distinctive vowel features, +high, -round and +front, and turn it into a phoneme marked with +high, -round and +back features, perhaps /ɯ/.
 The features directive and feature matrices let you do this.
-The features can be described as binary and 'non-carryover'.
+The features can be described as binary and "fully-specified".

 The key of all features must consist of lowercase letters a to z, uppercase letters a to z, ., - or +